FranckMauconduit/MRI-packages-siemens/pTx-library/pTx-library.md

 - Accessing the library: either using the Siemens C2P platform (https://webclient.eu.api.teamplay.siemens.com/#/c2p) or using a classic Siemens C2P paperwork.

-- For a detailed description of the library, see the [](https://github.com/FranckMauconduit/MRI-packages-siemens/blob/main/pTx-library/library_pTx_documentation.pdf)
+- For a detailed description of the library, see the [pTx library documentation](https://github.com/FranckMauconduit/MRI-packages-siemens/blob/main/pTx-library/library_pTx_documentation.pdf)

 ## Related articles